 In prison facilities space for inmates to express their religious commitment is provided.
-Law on Execution of Sanctions states that inmates are allowed to satisfy their religious feelings and needs in accordance with the conditions and possibilities of the institution.
-Limited accommodation in respect of religion is also mentioned in Law on Amendments to the Law on Holidays of the Republic of Macedonia.
-Under this law vacation days are to be granted for religious celebrations on the basis of the faith of the employee and for vacation days for specific celebrations of some ethnic communities (Art.2).
+Law on Execution of Sanctions states that inmates are allowed to satisfy their religious feelings and needs in accordance with the conditions and possibilities of the institution.54 Limited accommodation in respect of religion is also mentioned in Law on Holidays of the Republic of Macedonia.55 Under this law vacation days are to be granted for religious celebrations on the basis of the faith of the employee56 and for vacation days for specific celebrations of some ethnic communities (Art.2).